hyperledger-archives/composer/packages/composer-runtime/README.md

 ## Runtime Components

-The IBM Blockchain Framework runtime is split into several components to allow the runtime code to execute in multiple environments.
+The Fabric Composer runtime is split into several components to allow the runtime code to execute in multiple environments.
 Those components are as follows:

 ![Runtime overview](./images/overview.png)